wd5gnr/1802black/readme.md

 BIOS
 ===
 There is experimental support for a small number of BIOS function when BIOS=1 (see 1802config.h).
 These BIOS calls are not written in 1802 but are handled by the Arduino host.
 The baud rate is fixed so any BIOS function that in the "standard" BIOS that takes a baud rate value will ignore it.

-At present, there are two BIOS functions tested, and two non-standard support functions.
+Other than a 1 sets the echo flag.

+To use the BIOS you must set up SCRT:
 * 0xFF3F - Set up SCRT.
 Put a return address in R6 and do a LBR to this address.
 On return, P=3 at your return address.
 R4 will be set up to do an SCRT call and R5 will be set up to do an SCRT return.
-* 0xFF66 - Print the string after the call to the terminal until a zero byte.
-So to print ABC<CR><LF> you would use the following code:
-     D5 FF 66 41 42 43 0D 0A 00

 In addition, the SCRT routines use the non-standard addresses 0xFF01 and 0xFF02.
 Since this is set up by 0xFF3F, even if they change, you should not notice.

-There is an example of using SCRT in the examples directory called BIOS.TXT.
 Note that when stepping "through" a BIOS call, you will see a bogus instruction fetch, but the operation should complete as intended.

-There are a few other BIOS calls untested.
-Please report issues or success using these calls:

 * 0xFF2d - Baud rate call, does nothing since we do not support multiple baud rates
 * 0xFF03 - Send character in D to terminal and translate 0xC to 0x1B.